Associate In Nursing Application Requirements

 - A student’s possession of an LPN, LVN, Paramedic or Military Corpsmen credential does not guarantee success in the associate degree nursing program.

 - Excelsior College is not associated with, nor does it endorse, any external organization, external firm, or group that provides theoretical and clinical learning opportunities for students.
-Learning opportunities and resources are provided by the College and are described on our Test Preparation Advisory webpage.
+Learning opportunities and resources are provided by the College and are described on our Test Preparation Advisory page.

 - The School of Nursing offers three modes of delivery for the nursing theory series requirements: online courses, Nursing Theory Conference Examinations (NTCXs), and independent-study examinations.
 The eight theory requirements cover the same content, regardless of the method of delivery.